 International Girl Child Day is observed on October 11th.
-This auspicious day aims to make people aware of and find solutions for the particular problems girls confront daily worldwide.
+This auspicious day aims to make people aware of and find solutions for girls’ daily problems worldwide.

 Significance of Girl Child Day.

 The 10th anniversary of the International Day of the Girl is in 2022.
 (IDG).
 Gov’ts, lawmakers, and the general public have paid greater attention to problems affecting girls over the past ten years.
-Moreover, there have also been greater possibilities for girls to speak out worldwide.
-The concomitant crises of climate change, COVID-19, as well as humanitarian war make it even harder for girls to reach their full potential as a result of the restricted rights made in girls’ rights.
+Moreover, girls have also had greater possibilities to speak out worldwide.
+The concomitant crises of climate change, COVID-19, and humanitarian war make it even harder for girls to reach their full potential due to the restricted rights made in girls’ rights.
 Girls are confronted with unheard-of obstacles to their education, physical and stigma around mental health, and the safeguards required for a life free from abuse.

-The 2021 Population and Housing Census revealed that 79,733 girls in Ghana aged 12 to 17 have been married or living with a man.
-According to the Ghana Statistical Service, 25,999 are girls aged 12 to 14 years.
+The 2021 Population and Housing Census revealed that 79,733 girls in Ghana aged 12 to 17 had been married or living with a man.
+According to the Ghana Statistical Service, 25,999 are girls aged 12 to 14.

 The regions with the highest percentage of girls ever in union are North East with 13 percent, Savannah with 10.9 percent, and Northern with 10.6 percent, all with rates more than twice the national average of 4 percent.
 Three out of every 10 of these girls are in the Northern Region of Ghana, which has the highest number of girls who have never attended school (73,516), followed by the Savannah (27,930) and North East (22,857) regions.